Saghen/blink.cmp/README.md

       winhighlight = 'Normal:BlinkCmpMenu,FloatBorder:BlinkCmpMenuBorder,CursorLine:BlinkCmpMenuSelection,Search:None',
       -- keep the cursor X lines away from the top/bottom of the window scrolloff = 2,
+      -- note that the gutter will be disabled when border ~= 'none' scrollbar = true,
       -- which directions to show the window,
       -- falling back to the next direction when there's not enough space direction_priority = { 's', 'n' },